brucemack/microlink/docs/el_supplement.md

 * The location string
 * One byte: 0x0D

+The server response is generally somehing like "OK 2.6" with no header/delimiters/etc.

 ### OFF Status Message Format

-The message used to set the OFF status has a slightly different format, presumably because no authentication is required to
+The message used to set the OFF status has a slightly different format, presumably because no authentication is required to disconnect from the netork.

+(Format notes to follow)

+### Directory Request Message Format

+(Format notes to follow)

+### Directory Response Message Format

+(Format notes to follow)

 ## EchoLink QSO Protocol

-There are a few different messages formats that are used to conduct a peer-to-peer QSO.
-Broadly speaking you need to understand four packet types:
+There are a few different packet formats that are used to conduct a peer-to-peer QSO.
+Broadly speaking you need to understand four packets:

 * The RTCP traffic (port 5199)
   - SDES Packets